Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-\paragraph{Partly Offline Topic-Aware methods} In these methods, the main idea is that there are lots of different messages related to different sets of topics and the identification of influential users for each message is accordingly time-consuming.
-Therefore, different seed sets for different sets of topics are selected and saved in advance using an offline approach.
-When a query is defined, the overlap between the relevance vector $AM[T]$ of the query and the topic sets for which seeds have been saved is used to determine the most relevant saved seed sets; their nodes are then used as candidates.
-Then, $k$ influential candidate users are chosen as seeds to initiate the propagation process.
-In \cite{m2}, edges and nodes are weighted based on the users' interest to different topics.
-This method applies Reverse Influence Sampling, to determine and save offline different $RR$ sets for different set of queries.
-When a query comes up, the most relevant $RR$ sets to the query are determined and the top-k influential nodes are identified as seeds.
-Some techniques are also proposed in this paper to reduce the number of nodes in $RR$ sets in order to increase the time efficiency of the method.
-The authors in \cite{m17} argue that similar users are interested in queries with similar relevance vectors.
-Thus, queries are grouped into sets based on the similarity between their relevance vectors \(AM[T]\) and a similarity tree is constructed.
+The behaviour of each user is modelled using a topic vector in~\cite{m2,m17,m9}.
+In~\cite{m2}, reverse influence sampling~\cite{RIS1} is applied to determine and save offline the influence region of each node for different topics.
+When a query comes up, according to the influence region of nodes and the topic vector of the query, most influential nodes are identified as seeds.
+Some techniques are also proposed in this paper to enhance the time efficiency of the method.
+In~\cite{m17,m9}, the authors try to enhance the time efficiency of seed selection by dividing the topics into a set of groups based on the similarity of the topics.
+In~\cite{m17}, the authors argue that users with similar interests are attracted by messages with similar features.
+Thus, topics are divided into groups based on the similarity.
 A set of most influential nodes for each group is identified and saved offline.
-When a query comes up, using the similarity tree, a set of seed sets are identified based on the similarity of the relevance vector \(AM[T]\) of the query and pre-defined groups.
-The identified seed sets are then aggregated and $k$ influential nodes are selected as seeds.
-The authors in \cite{m9} argue that queries related to different topics have a significant overlap.
-Identifying an influential set for each topic in advance and mixing the influential sets based on the the query topics in online steps can speed up the identification of the influential set.
-In \cite{m15}, users' interests are not directly taken into account, i.e., \(BV[T]\) is ignored.
-However, the spreading probability of each topic by each edge is taken into account, i.e., for each edge \(e_{ij}\) a vector \(WE_{ij}[T]\) with $TC$ entries is considered; the value of the $r$-th entry of the vector shows the influence of user \(v_i\) on user \(v_j\) on topic \(t_r\).
-The authors first propose an online method without any pre-processing phase.
-Then, the Maximum Influence Arborescence method \cite{MIA1} is applied to determine the spreading influence of nodes.
-Seeds are selected in $k$ iterations; the node with the highest marginal influence is added to the seed set in each iteration.
-Given the time complexity of this method, the authors apply an offline function to determine an upper bound for the influence of each node and reduce the computation complexity of determining the node with highest marginal influence in each iteration.
+When a query comes up, a set of seeds is identified based on the similarity of the topic vector of the query and predefined influential nodes for topic groups.
+In~\cite{m9}, the authors observe that queries related to different topics may have a significant overlap; identifying an influential node set for each topic in advance and mixing the influential sets based on the query topics in online steps can speed up the seed selection.
+The authors adopt this hypothesis to propose a time-efficient method.